You politely laugh off something that makes you uncomfortable, only to later realize you wish you’d spoken up.

 First, remember that “no” is a complete sentence.

-In many situations, and with many different types of boundaries, it’s appropriate to simply say, “I’m not comfortable talking about that.
-Please stop bringing this up with me.”
+In many situations, and with many different types of boundaries, it’s appropriate to simply say, “I’m not comfortable with that.”

 When it comes to more nuanced issues such as those related to finance, however, you may have to get more specific.